lfkeitel/inca-tool/docs/task-files.rst

     - Default: devices.conf
     - Valid values: File system path
     - Description:
         - The path to the inventory file.
 It may be absolute or relative.
 The path will be relative to the current working directory.
 NOTE: It is recommended to provide the inventory file via the -i cli flag.
-If this setting is used in a task file, it will override the file given on the command line.
+The -i flag will override any inventory file set in the Task.
 - devices
     - Required
     - Type: simple list